MrFantm/MrCryptoFantom/README.md

 - 💞️ I’m looking to collaborate on Interesting projects
 - 📫 How to reach me mrfantom7655@gmail.com

 I've been programming in C# for going on 10 years!!!!
-If you github looks a little empty it's mostly because I kinda forget that I've got it lol
+If my github looks a little empty it's mostly because I kinda forget that I've got it lol